-The Future Strategy Group meets annually to review the Association's strategic objectives and to monitor the implementation of the wider strategy agreed by the Board.
-The wider strategy of the Association is reviewed by the Group annually, or as considered necessary.
+The Future Strategy Group meets annually to review the Association's strategic objectives, and to monitor the implementation of the wider strategy agreed by the Board.
+The Group also considers whether any changes need to be made to the Association's strategy as a result of changes in the Association's business environment and emerging risks.

-The Association complies with the requirements of the Senior Managers and Certification regime (SMCR) and maintains a Management Responsibility Map which sets out the governance structure of the Association and identifies senior management functions, the notified non-executive directors and other significant roles that carry additional responsibility, called Certification Functions.
+The Association complies with the requirements of the Senior Managers and Certification regime (SMCR) and maintains a Management Responsibilities Map which sets out the governance structure of the Association and identifies senior management functions, the notified non-executive directors and other significant roles that carry additional responsibility, called Certification Functions.
 It also shows reporting lines and the allocation of prescribed responsibilities.
 Changes to the Management Responsibilities Map are reviewed and approved by the Board.

 Each Member firm is entitled to nominate one of its partners or directors to sit on the Association's Committee.
-Members of the Committee meet twice each year.
-The first meeting is held in February.
-The second, to which Representative Members are also invited, is held in conjunction with the Association's Annual General Meeting in July.
-Directors of the Association are also Members of the Committee.
-Firms represented on the Association's Board are entitled to nominate a second Committee Representative, should they wish to do so.
-At each meeting, reports are given on major decisions made by the Board.
+All Member directors of the Association are also members of the Committee and firms represented on the Board are entitled to nominate a second Committee Representative, should they wish to do so.
+The Committee meets at least twice each year to receive reports on major decisions made by the Board.
 The Committee does not have authority to make decisions, but provides an opportunity for Members to ask questions and exchange views with the Managers and the Board on matters relating to the running of the Association and on matters of general commercial interest.